Manshead CE Academy joined the Diocese of St Albans Multi Academy Trust (DSAMAT) on May 2017

 Our Trust is governed by a range of bodies.
 Members have strategic oversight for the work of the Trust, include representatives from the Diocesan Board of Finance and Diocesan Board of Education and reflect the range of skills required to oversee an Academy Trust.
 Directors of the Trust are appointed by the Members and are responsible for the day-to-day running of the Trust.
 The academies are accountable to the Directors who make strategic decisions impacting them.

-Individual academies are governed at a local level either by their own Local Governing Board (LGB), or by a Regional Hub Board (RHB).
-RHBs govern a number of academies within a geographical footprint.
-RHBs and LGBs have the same level of delegated responsibility from the Directors.
+Individual academies are governed at a local level either by their own Local Governing Board (LGB).
+LGBs have the same level of delegated responsibility from the Directors which is outlined within the Governance Framework and financial delegation.
+For more information about our local governing board members, click here

 |Members||Ali Brabner -|